indx0/Vless-Url-Builder/README.md

 # Amnezia Vless URL Builder
-Utility for conveting Amnezia XRay JSON to URLs with vless:// format
+A utility for converting Amnezia XRay JSON to `vless://` format URLs.

 ## Installation
-Minimal Java version is 21.
-Before running, you should install Java 21 JRE or JDK.
-I recommend using Eclipse Temurin on Windows/Mac and Java from your distro's repository on Linux.
+Ensure that Java 21 or higher is installed before running this utility.

 ### JRE Download Links